I-3-4-3. Party Requests Dismissal

 A. General

 The Appeals Council (AC) may dismiss a request for review at the request of the claimant and any other party to the proceedings before the AC.
-The request for dismissal must be submitted in writing and the AC must associate the writing with the record.
+The request to withdraw the request for review must be submitted in writing and the AC must associate the writing with the record.
 The AC has discretion in deciding whether to dismiss the request for review.
 However, the AC will not dismiss the request for review unless the record clearly shows that the claimant understands the effects of withdrawing the request for review and there is no indication of improper influence on the claimant.

 NOTE 1:

-If the claimant asked the AC to review a consolidated concurrent title II and title XVI administrative law judge (ALJ) decision, the AC will not dismiss the request for review under one title and process the request review under the other title.
-The AC will either consider the ALJ's entire decision, which includes both claims, or dismiss the request for review on both claims.
+If the claimant asks the AC to review a consolidated concurrent title II and title XVI administrative law judge (ALJ) decision, the AC will not dismiss the request for review under one title and process the request for review under the other title.
+The AC will either consider the ALJ's entire decision, which includes both claims, or else dismiss the request for review on both claims.

 NOTE 2:

 The AC's authority to dismiss a request for review is set forth in 20 CFR 404.971 and 416.1471.
-It is important to distinguish a dismissal request from a request to withdraw an application, as provided in 20 CFR 404.640 and 416.355.
-While the regulations do not provide authority for the AC to grant a request to withdraw an application after an ALJ decision or dismissal, the AC may review issues in a pending request for review that relate to a withdrawal of an application at an earlier level of adjudication.
+It is important to distinguish a request to withdraw a request for review from a request to withdraw an application, as provided in 20 CFR 404.640 and 416.355.
+While the regulations do not provide authority for the AC to grant a request to withdraw an application after an ALJ decision or dismissal, the AC may review issues in a pending request for review that relate to an application withdrawn at an earlier level of adjudication.

 B. Determining Whether Claimant Understands the Effects of Dismissal

-A claimant is not required to provide specific reasons for submitting a withdrawal request.
+A claimant is not required to provide specific reasons for submitting a request to withdraw the request for review.
 However, the AC will not dismiss the request for review unless the record clearly shows that the claimant understands the effects of withdrawing the request for review and there is no indication of improper influence on the claimant.

 If the claimant is unrepresented, the AC will use the following procedures to develop the withdrawal request.
 Assigned staff will:

 a.
-Send the claimant a letter (see sample language in section D) to inform the claimant of the following:
+Send the claimant a letter (see sample language in section E) to inform the claimant of the following:

 • If the AC dismisses the request for review, the claimant may lose benefits or not qualify for benefits at all.